-In this episode, our host – Satyajeet Mazumdar speaks to a former Judge of the Supreme Court, Justice Madan Lokur and a child protection expert Ms. Arlene Manoharan, who helps us understand the plight of vulnerable children in India, the struggles they face and the authorities and systems in place to look after them.
+Satyajeet Mazumdar, Head of Advocacy at Catalysts for Social Action speaks to a former Judge of the Supreme Court, Justice Madan Lokur and a child protection expert Arlene Manoharan, who help us understand the plight of vulnerable children in India, the struggles they face and the authorities and systems in place to look after them.

 Episode 2 | Institutional Care - Part 1

-Institutional care is the largest safety network available today to the vulnerable children in India with over 256,000 children being taken care of in 7163 Child Care Institutions.
-In this episode we introduce you to Child Care Institutions, explore the crucial role they play in providing care and protection to these children and how they nurture them into adulthood.
-We examine the challenges faced by CCIs and try to imagine feasible solutions.
-Satyajeet Mazumdar, Head of Advocacy at Catalysts for Social Action talks to child protection experts, Priti Patkar, Co-founder and Director of Prerana, Dr. Nilima Mehta, Psychotherapist, Child Protection & Adoption Consultant and Anandhi Yagnaraman, CEO of CSA, who share their experiences of working with CCIs.
+Institutional care is the largest safety network available today to vulnerable children in India with over 256,000 children being taken care of in 7163 child care institutions (CCIs).
+In this episode, we explore the crucial role that child care institutions play in providing care and protection to these children and how they nurture them into adulthood.

 Episode 3 | Institutional Care - Part 2